Compressing then Matching: An Efficient Pre-training Paradigm for Multimodal Embedding: Experiments

 \subsection{Datasets}

-Both the pre-training and contrastive learning data for \methodname~originate from the Massive Multimodal Embedding Benchmark (MMEB)~\citep{vlm2vec}, which comprises 36 datasets categorized into 4 meta-tasks: classification, visual question answering, retrieval, and visual grounding.
-We randomly sampled approximately 220K examples from the MMEB training set and constructed a pre-training dataset based on the images it contained, following the method described in Section~\ref{sec:data_gen}.Statistical information about the pre-training dataset is shown in Appendix Table~\ref{tab:data_training_stat}.
-After pretraining is completed, we use only the training set of MMEB for training during the contrastive learning phase.
+Both the pre-training and contrastive learning data for \methodname~originate from the MMEB-V1~\citep{vlm2vec}, which comprises 36 datasets categorized into 4 meta-tasks: classification, visual question answering, retrieval, and visual grounding.
+We randomly sampled approximately 220K examples from the MMEB-V1 training set and constructed a pre-training dataset based on the images it contained, following the method described in Section~\ref{sec:data_gen}.
+Statistical information about the pre-training dataset is shown in Appendix Table~\ref{tab:data_training_stat}.
+After pretraining is completed, we use only the training set of MMEB-V1 for contrastive learning.